-I’ve always loved language and believe that no packing list is complete without at least a few key words and phrases tucked into memory for use in your destination country.
+I’ve always loved language and I firmly believe that no packing list is complete without at least a few key words and phrases tucked into memory for use in your destination country.
 That being said, I had zero (Z-E-R-O) knowledge of the Greek language before arriving in Athens in June.
 I also managed to get a hideous whack of food poisoning on the plane and by the time I learned my first Greek word, I looked like death.
 Instead I will give you a photo of me not looking like death with some new Greek friends…

-That word, inevitably, was “μαλάκας” or “malaka” – the essential Greek word used for “brother”, “friend”, “f*cker”, “bullsh*t”, or a host of other ideas one might want to convey.
+That word, inevitably, was “μαλάκας” or “malakas” – the essential Greek word used for “brother”, “friend”, “f*cker”, “bullsh*t”, or a host of other ideas one might want to convey.
 Literally it means the equivalent of the Aussie / British word “wanker” (I won’t go into details, if you don’t know what wanker means, go to a British pub and say it to a big, burly guy with tattoos…) but in Greece it’s used in all manner of ways, some good, some not so good.
 Regardless, you need to know it and any time you mention that you know this word to Greeks, you’ll receive a smile and a good, hearty laugh.

 Now, on to some basics to pack in your brain while you plan your trip to Ελλάδα (Greece).

 “Καλημέρα” (Kah-lee meh-rah) / Good morning *use this until around 2pm